JACOB FUNK, ARTISTIC DIRECTOR

-Choirs under his direction have sung by invitation at five National Conventions of ACDA, three of MENC, and one of ISME.
-His choirs have also appeared as guests of the countries of Greece, Spain, and Estonia, among others.
+Choirs under Browne's direction have sung by invitation at five National Conventions of ACDA, three of MENC, and one of ISME.
+His choirs have also appeared as guests of the six European countries.

 Browne served on National Endowment for the Arts committees and was Northwest Regional president of the American Choral Directors Association of which he was a proud member for 53 years.
 In 2012, Northwest ACDA honored him with their Leadership and Service award.